 A kidney or renal transplant is a surgical procedure where a diseased (non-functioning) kidney is replaced with a healthy kidney from a donor.

 The indication of getting a kidney transplant is when a patient is at the end-stage renal disease (ESRD).
 It is the last stage of chronic kidney disease, where the kidney fails to function completely.
+If you are going for a transplant, consult with the best nephrologist in Delhi.

 The common causes of end-stage renal disease are diabetes, high blood pressure, and autoimmune diseases.